jaechow/cardinal/cruise/standard/README.md

 ## Handling Cardinal Consumer Authentication Response

 For this rudimentary tutorial, the return values for `ECIFlag` and `Enrolled` drive the logic that controls the browser console notifications.
+Taking the next step should involve logic to evaluate the return value `ActionCode`.

 ```javascript
 Cardinal.on('payments.validated', function(decodedResponseData, responseJWT){